Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Introduction

 Recent measurements indicate that the radial extent of GCSs, as measured by their half-number radii, is a constant fraction of the halo virial radius, $R_{\rm GC}\sim 0.04\Rv$ \citep{Forbes17}.
 This may be further evidence for an intimate connection betweent the properties of GCSs and their dark matter host halos.
 However, \citet{Hudson17} found a non-linear relation between the sizes of GCSs and the virial radii of their host halos, albeit with a smaller sample than \citet{Forbes17}.
 Further observations are needed to clarify this point.

 Several classes of models have been envoked to account for the formation of MP GCs.
 Some models propose that they form at the centres of dark matter halos at the earliest stages of galaxy formation, prior to reionization \citep{Peebles84,Rosenblatt88,Moore06}.
 However, there is no dynamical evidence for dark matter in GCs \citep{Moore96,Conroy11}.
-A second class of models predict that GCs formed within the gaseous halos surrounding massive galaxies in the early Universe, as opposed to in the halo centres, due to instabilities in the halo \citep[e.g.][]{Fall85,Cen01,Scannapieco04}.
-A third class of models, which has gained popularity in recent years, suggests that MP GCs formed in dwarf galaxies in the early Universe, which then merged into larger galaxies and deposited their GCs in the halos of their new hosts \citep{Kravtsov05,Muratov10,Elmegreen12,Kimm16,Kim17}.
-The similarity between properties of GCs and those of young massive clusters (YMCs) in the local Universe has led to the suggestion that GCs may be the descendants of ordinary YMC formation at high redshift \citep{Kruijssen14,Kruijssen15}.
-In this picture, GC formation is a two stage process, beginning with a rapid-disruption phase in the high-pressure environments of high redshift discs until mergers cause them to migrate out into the halo, followed by slow evaporation in the halos.
-While this model is able to reproduce many observed properties of GCs and GCSs assuming that all GCs formed at $z\sim 3$ \citep{Kruijssen15}, it is not at all clear that all GCs formed inside galaxy discs, and other formation mechanisms should be explored \citep[see discussion in][]{Kruijssen14}.
+A second class of models predict that GCs formed within the gaseous halos surrounding massive galaxies in the early Universe, as opposed to in the halo centres, due to instabilities in the halo \citep[e.g.][]{Fall85, Cen01,Scannapieco04}.
+A third class of models suggests that MP GCs formed in dwarf galaxies in the early Universe, possibly as a result of major mergers \citep{Kravtsov05,Li14,Li17,Kim17}.
+These then merged onto larger galaxies and deposited their GCs in the halos of their new hosts \citep{Ashman92,Kravtsov05,Muratov10,Elmegreen12,Kimm16,Kim17,Renaud17}.
+The similarity between properties of GCs and those of young massive clusters (YMCs) in the local Universe has led to the suggestion that GCs may be the descendants of ordinary YMC formation at high redshift (\citealp{Elmegreen97, Kravtsov05,Prieto08,Kruijssen14,Kruijssen15}, though see also \citealp{Renaud17}). \citet{Kruijssen15} argues that GC formation is a two stage process, beginning with a rapid-disruption phase in the high-pressure environments of high redshift discs until mergers cause them to migrate out into the halo, followed by slow evaporation in the halos.
+While this model is able to reproduce many observed properties of GCs and GCSs assuming that all GCs formed at $z\sim 3$, it is not at all clear that all GCs formed inside galaxy discs, and other formation mechanisms should be explored \citep[see discussion in][]{Kruijssen14}.

 In particular, the observed connection between GCSs and their dark-matter host halos warrents further investigation as to whether such a relation could have existed at their formation.
 Recently, an empirical model has been proposed where MP GCs form directly in their dark matter host halos at $z\gsim 6$ in direct proportion to the host halo mass, and then undergo subsequent hierarchical merging of halos and of GCSs \citep{MBK17}.
 It was shown that this can yield $z=0$ GCS masses that are consistent with observations, though no physical mechanism was proposed for the formation of GCs in this way.